There are only a finite number of excluded minors for the class of bicircular matroids: Connectivity and separations in bicircular matroids

 Finally, suppose $N$ has a vertical 2-separation, where neither side is a series class.
 Then $N$ is a 2-sum $N = M_1 \oplus_2 M_2$, where each of $M_1, M_2$ has at least three elements and rank at least two, neither is a circuit, and each is isomorphic to a proper minor of $N$.
 Each of $M_1$ and $M_2$ is therefore bicircular.
 We construct $M_1$ and $M_2$ as minors of $N$ as follows.
 As $M_2$ has rank at least two and is not a circuit, and $e$ is neither a loop nor coloop in $M_2$, we may choose a circuit $C$ of $M_2$ containing $e$ as well as a second element $e'$.
 Let $M_1^+$ be the matroid obtained from the parallel connection $P(M_1,M_2)$ of $M_1$ and $M_2$ on $e$ by deleting all elements of $E(M_2)$ but $C$ and contracting all elements of $C$ but $e$ and $e'$.
 Elements $e$ and $e'$ are a parallel pair in $M_1^+$, and $M_1 = M_1^+ \del e'$.
 Let $G_1^+$ be a graph representing $M_1^+$.
 As $\{e,e'\}$ is a parallel pair of $M_1^+$, $e$ and $e'$ are a pair of loops incident to a common vertex of $G_1^+$.
 Let $G_1 = G_1^+ \del e'$.
 Then $G_1$ is a representation for $M_1$, and $e$ is a loop in $G_1$.
 Similarly, we may construct a graph $G_2$ representing $M_2$ in which $e$ is a loop.
 Thus by Proposition \ref{clarinet} the graph $H$ obtained as the loop-sum of $G_1$ and $G_2$ on $e$ is a bicircular representation for $N$, a contradiction. \end{proof}

-We say a matroid $M$ is \emph{essentially 3-connected} if its cosimplification is vertically 3-connected.
-Equivalently, $M$ is essentially 3-connected if every 2-separation $(A,B)$ has the property that one of $A$ or $B$ is a collection of elements in parallel or in series.
-Accordingly, we say that a 2-separation $(A,B)$ is \emph{essential} if neither $A$ nor $B$ has all of its elements in series or all its elements in parallel.
-Thus a matroid is {essentially 3-connected} if it has no essential 2-separation.
+We say a matroid $M$ is \emph{essentially 3-connected} if it is connected and its cosimplification is vertically 3-connected.
+Equivalently, a connected matroid is essentially 3-connected if every 2-separation $(A,B)$ has the property that one of $A$ or $B$ is a collection of pairwise disjoint sets, each of which is contained in a series class, which after cosimplification is contained in a parallel class (possibly trivial).
+If $(A,B)$ is 2-separation of $M$ and the elements of $B$ remaining in a cosimplification $\co(M)$ of $M$ are contained in a parallel class of $\co(M)$, then we say $B$ \emph{cosimplifies to a parallel class}.
+Accordingly, we say that a 2-separation $(A,B)$ is \emph{essential} if neither $A$ nor $B$ cosimplifies to a parallel class.
+Thus a connected matroid is {essentially 3-connected} precisely when it has no essential 2-separation.
 Note that the definitions say that a matroid is vertically 3-connected if and only if it is essentially 3-connected and has no non-trivial series class.